alexa-js/alexa-home-server/README.md

 ## Options

-This module accepts all options provided by [alexa-app-server](server), with a few additions:
+This module accepts all options provided by [alexa-app-server][server], with a few additions:

 ```javascript
 require('alexa-home-server').start({